indirectDirectEnumeration69/Crisper/README.md

 - will need additional road map for this.

--Neural network Obfuscated hosting and interaction:
+- Neural network Obfuscated hosting and interaction:

 -----------------------------